PiHw/RGB-LED/Lesson-0/the-absolute-basics-gpio.md

 ## Basic Programming:
 Within these instructions, we shall only cover some very basic programming, more detailed examples and tutorials will be made available from the “Meltwater Raspberry Pi Hardware” site [http://pihw.wordpress.com/](http://pihw.wordpress.com/) in the learning section.

 It is highly recommended that you take the time to type coding examples in yourself (even if the source is available).
-By doing so you will become familiar with the syntax and format of the commands and you will learn it far quicker than if you cut and pasted it.
+By doing so you will become familiar with the syntax and format of the commands and you will learn it far quicker than if you cut and paste it.

 ### Setup: